 Pakistan Journal of Economic Studies (PJES) is an open-access peer-reviewed journal published on quarterly basis.
 PJES is committed to publishing high-quality studies in economics and its subfields.
 It is indexed in reputed indexations, both nationally and internationally.
 PJES follows the guidelines and policies of the Committee on Publication Ethics (COPE) and HEC guidelines and policies for publishing quality research.

 Timeline of publication

-There are two issues for each volume of the PJES that is published bi-annually.
-The first issue of each volume is published on 30th June and the second issue is published on 31st December each year.
+There are four issues for each volume of the PJES that is published bi-annually.
+The first issue of each volume is published on 31st March, the second issue is published on 30th June, the third issue is published on 30th September and the fourth issue is published on 31st December each year.

 Authorship of the Paper

 Authorship credit in PJES is given to only persons who made substantial contributions to the work reported in the manuscript (such as technical help, writing and editing assistance, and general support).
 It is the responsibility of the corresponding author to ensure that any person (s) who do not meet the criteria for authorship must not be listed as an author.
 Any person who has not substantially contributed to the manuscript but provided some support should be acknowledged in the "Acknowledgements" section after their written permission to be named has been obtained.

 Any changes in authorship before or after publication must be agreed upon by all authors, including those being added or removed.
 It is the responsibility of the corresponding author to obtain confirmation from all co-authors and to provide the completed Authorship Change Request form to the editorial management.
 If a change in authorship is necessary after the publication of the article, this will be amended via a post-publication notice.
 Any changes in authorship must comply with our criteria for authorship, and requests for significant changes to the authorship list after the article has been accepted may be rejected if clear reasons and evidence of author contributions cannot be provided.

 Originality and plagiarism policy